iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

 :::note

-In this post, I use the term *word* instead of *token* to describe what an LLM predicts.
+For most of this post, I use the term *word* instead of *token* to describe what an LLM predicts.
 This is just a useful simplification to avoid having to address why the model might predict half a word or a semicolon, since the underlying principles of the "stochastic chicken" are the same.

 :::